QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

 **Fetching Single Order**

 Using the Transactions Manager, you can retrieve a clone of an order by its Id.
 Once sent, orders cannot be changed, so the clone of the order is for informational purposes only.
-To update an order's properties, you should use an ``Order`` Ticket.
+To :ref:`update <algorithm-reference-trading-and-orders-updating-orders>` an order's properties, you should use an ``Order`` Ticket.
 The method returns an Order object.

 .. tabs::